Tran-Long-Vu/tltt-fas-inference/README.md

 python test.py

+- default test is printing attack.
+- change to replay attack in test.py
+- test script is for default .onnx model.
+- To test checkpoint change TEST_FROM_CHECKPOINT in configs.py to True.

 # Additional work to be added:
-- Training script from .pth checkpoint.
-- Converting .pth checkpoint to onnx format.
-- Test script based on training checkpoint.
+- log metrics on pyplot sklearn